pwna5aurus/autopwn/README.md

 Summary:

-   This is a bot, which uses a number of tools, including PowerSploit's Recon module, PSExec, and Mimikatz that searches for machines where the current Domain User account has local admin rights and grabs credentials, and automatically elevates itself to Domain Admin, if a path exists between current credentials and a DA account.
+   This is a bot, which uses a number of tools, including PowerSploit's Recon module, PAExec, and Mimikatz, searches for machines where the current Domain User account has local admin rights and grabs credentials, and automatically elevates itself to Domain Admin, if a path exists between current credentials and a DA account.
+   If not, it switches to the next found user and repeats.

    It is able to check all Domain User accounts recovered for workstations/servers where they have local admin rights, to obtain further credentials and pivot/escalate.

-   As Powershell is not always remotely enabled, this script can enable it remotely with PSExec (from Sysinternals), which is decoded from a base64 string and invoked reflectively in memory.
+   As Powershell is not always remotely enabled, this script can enable it remotely with PAExec, which is decoded from a base64 string and invoked reflectively in memory.

    When connected to a remote machine as local admin, it pulls Invoke-Mimikatz from the web (or a share, if necessary) and runs it in memory on the remote machine.